browserengineering/book/book/scheduling-and-threading.md

 }
 ```

-On the Python side, add a binding for `setTimeout` and an implementation that
-starts a `threading.Timer`.
-However, we have to be careful here, since in the
-code below, `run_callback` will run *on a different Python thread than the
+The Python side, however, is quite a bit more complex, because
+`threading.Timer` executes its callback *on a new Python thread*.
+That
-current one*.
-So we can't just call `evaljs` directly, or we'll end up with
+thread can't just call `evaljs` directly: we'll end up with JavaScript
-JavaScript running on two Python threads at the same time, which is not
+running on two Python threads at the same time, which is not
-ok.[^js-thread]

-This is easy to fix by using the `TaskRunner` you already implemented: instead
-of running the script right away, schedule a task to do it later, when the
-other thread is free.
-Here's the code:
+ok.[^js-thread] Instead, the timer will have to merely add a new
+`Task`, which the main thread will execute, to call the callback:

 [^js-thread]: JavaScript is not a multi-threaded programming language.
 It's possible on the web to create [workers] of various kinds, but they